Atmosera-CoPilot-Dev/copilot-examples/iac/iac-readme.md

 # Infrastructure as Code

 This is an example of building some boilerplate infrastructure as code using Docker to wrap a Python Flask hello world app.

-It should run on port 5001.
-A very simple prompt will get use the basic files we need:
+A very simple prompt in Copilot Chat will get use the basic files we need:

 ```
 please generate me template of starter files that is a python flask application and wraps the application in a docker application.
+It should run on port 5001
 ```

+This should give you all the files you need.
+Use the **Insert into new file** option in the chat hover to create a new boilerplate project files.

 ## Bonus prompt

-It out of scope to do a deploy of this app, but Copilot will generate other IaC such as Terraform.
+It's out of scope to do a deploy of this app, but Copilot will generate other IaC such as Terraform.
 For example:

 ```
 generate terraform to deploy this to Azure K8s
 ```

 # Pre-requisites

+These are the pre-requisites for this example once you have the boilerplate code in place.

 ## Install Docker